 • Better performance evaluations

 Big data helps businesses objectively evaluate employee performance.
-If a set of performance indictors is entered associated with that employee, it’s easy to see if those goals are being met and if performance is up to the standard being set.
-This drives productivity, because an employee knows that his raise is tied to KPIs that can’t be faked and can be accurately measured.
-It also helps gives more clarity and structure around goals, often resulting in greater employee satisfaction and a better overall business performance.
+If a set of performance indicators is entered associated with that employee, it’s easy to see if those goals are being met and if performance is up to the standard being set.
+This drives productivity because an employee knows that his raise is tied to KPIs that can’t be faked and can be accurately measured.
+It also helps gives more clarity and structure around goals, often resulting in greater employee satisfaction and better overall business performance.

 • Less compensation confusion